kazoli/star_wars_test/README.md

 #DESCRIPTION

-React and redux-toolkit based Star Wars Character Search frontend test with MUI and tailwind CSS.
+React and redux-toolkit based Star Wars Character Search frontend test with MUI and Tailwind CSS.
 The Star Wars API for the backend: https://swapi.dev/api/people/

 #LIVE DEMO